AdrienRGO/AdrienRGO.github.io/index.md

 ## Portfolio

 Hi there !
-A glimpse of project I've been working on.
+Here is a glimpse of projects I've been working on.

 ---